keycloak/keycloak-community/design/validation-spi.md

     <version>6.0.12.Final</version>
 </dependency>
 ```
-- No direct support for validation (Constraint) lookups by name.
-The user-profile support needs a way to lookup validations by name.
+- No direct support for validation (Constraint) lookups by name, however the user-profile support needs a way to lookup validations by name.
+`ConstraintValidator` lookups could be done with a custom mapping of constraint name to `ConstraintValidator` class.
-- No easy way to dynamically configure constraints programatically.
-The user-profile support needs a way to configure validation dynamically.
+- It is possible to dynamically configure constraints programmatically and from external configuration.
+Hibernate-validator supports programmatic validation, see [Hibernate Validator Programmatic constraint definition and declaration](https://docs.jboss.org/hibernate/validator/5.3/reference/en-US/html/ch11.html#section-programmatic-api).
+There is also support for [XML Configuration in beanvalidation Spec](https://beanvalidation.org/2.0/spec/#xml).

 - Definition of [custom validations is quite involved](https://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#validator-customconstraints) - you need 2 classes (annotation + constraint) + error message + META-INF service manifest.

 All this was considered and evaluated in a small prototype, but then it was concluded that it makes more sense to go